2020 All-Ireland Senior Football Championship final

-The 2020 All-Ireland Senior Football Championship final was the 133rd final of the All-Ireland Senior Football Championship and the culmination of the 2020 All-Ireland Senior Football Championship.
-Reigning All-Ireland SFC and Leinster champions Dublin took on Connacht champions Mayo, with Dublin bidding to become the first Gaelic Athletic Association (GAA) team to win six consecutive editions of the competition.
+The 2020 All-Ireland Senior Football Championship final was a Gaelic football match played at Croke Park in Dublin on 19 December 2020 between Dublin and Mayo, the culmination of the 2020 All-Ireland Senior Football Championship.
+It was the 133rd final of that sport's primary competition, the All-Ireland Senior Football Championship.

-The match was played at Croke Park in Dublin on 19 December 2020.
+Reigning All-Ireland SFC and Leinster champion Dublin took on Connacht champion Mayo, with Dublin bidding to become the first Gaelic Athletic Association (GAA) team to win six consecutive editions of the competition.

 The game was televised nationally on RTÉ2 as part of The Saturday Game live programme, presented by Joanne Cantwell from the outdoor COVID-19 pandemic-proofed studio at Croke Park, with analysis from (positioned left to right onscreen) Tomás Ó Sé, Oisín McConville and Colm O'Rourke.
 Match commentary was provided by Ger Canning, assisted by Kevin McStay.
 The game was also televised internationally by Sky Sports.
 Des Cahill presented the highlights programme on RTÉ2 that night, with analysis from Pat Spillane, Seán Cavanagh, McStay and Ciarán Whelan.